 Like a lot of parents, I’m super busy and don’t have time to trawl the Internet researching a topic, let alone understanding it in my sleep deprived brain fug.
 So I’ve done the work for you, condensing topics down to the essentials you need to know plus more detail if you need it.

 This post has been updated for the 19-20 tax year.

 In More Detail

 In part one of our guide, you will have tailored your return to show the relevant sections for you.
-This could include employment, employment plus self employment, or self employment.
+This could include employment, employment plus self employment, or complete self employment.

 Here’s what you will need to complete your return, in the order that you will need it:

+In most cases, this information will be filled in for you, but it does pay to check the figures that HMRC hold.
 The key documents that you will need to complete this section are your latest P60 or P45, which show your income figures plus your P11D which covers employment benefits amounts (if you get a company car for example)

 When you start to complete this section, you will be given a list of tick boxes.
-If your total turnover was less than £1,000 but you still wish to complete this section, you must tick one of the following two statements:
+If your total turnover was less than £1,000 but you still wish to complete this section, you should tick one of the following two statements:

 - My total turnover is £1,000 or less from all self-employments but I wish to voluntarily pay Class 2 NICs